AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

 #.
 Connect the Otava DTRX2 mmWave Card to the ZCU208 with the included screws
 #.
 Connect the ZCU208 to your PC with Ethernet and USB cables. *USB is optional for terminal access to Linux running on the board.*
 #. **DO NOT CONNECT POWER TO THE DTRX2 CARD** (this will be done later)
 #.
-Use a Carlisle SMA cable from the ZCU208 kit to connect **CLK104** OUTPUT_REF (J10) to **DTRX2** REF CLK IN (J21).
+Use one of the provided SMA cables from the ZCU208 kit to connect **CLK104** OUTPUT_REF (J10) to **DTRX2** REF CLK IN (J21).

-.. note:: For reference clock spurious mitigation, we recommend a 10dB coaxial attenuator between the CLK104 output and the REF_CLK_IN input on the DTRX2 card
+.. note:: For reference clock spurious mitigation, we recommend a 10dB coaxial attenuator, or a low-pass filter (with >122.88MHz cutoff) between the CLK104 output and the REF_CLK_IN input on the DTRX2 card

 6. Connect DTRX2 RF inputs/outputs to test equipment using 2.92mm mmW coaxial cables